 The Company's ability to deduct certain elements of compensation paid to each of its Chief Executive Officer and the three other most highly compensated executive officers (other than its Chief Financial Officer) is generally limited to \$1.0 million annually under IRC § 162(m).
 Non-deductibility is generally limited to amounts that do not meet certain requirements to be classified as "performance-based" compensation.
-To ensure the maximum tax deduction allowable, the Company attempts to structure its cash-based incentive program and its long-term incentive program to qualify as performance-based compensation in excess of \$1.0 million, attributed to his base salary level and the value of his commuting allowance and other cash perquisites.
-Mr. Sanders also received non-performance-based compensation in excess of \$1.0 million, attributed to his base salary and the distribution from the 2008 Retention Award on November 5, 2012.
+To ensure the maximum tax deduction allowable, the Company attempts to structure its cash-based incentive program and its long-term incentive program to qualify as performance-based compensation under IRC § 162(m).
+For the 2014 fiscal year, Mr. Hagedorn had non-performance-based compensation in excess of \$1.0 million, attributed to his base salary level, the value of RSU awards settled in January 2014 and the value of his commuting allowance and other cash perquisites.
+Mr. Sanders, Mr. Lukemire and Ms. Stump also received non-performance-based compensation in excess of \$1.0 million, primarily attributed to the value of RSU awards settled in January 2014 and the distribution from the 2008 Retention Award on November 4, 2013.